Envel-Inc/socure_flutter_sdk/ios/Frameworks/SocureSDK/README.md

         {
            //do something
         }
-        else if(errorType.self == SocureSDKErrorType.DocumentScanError)
-        {
-            //do something
-        }
 ...
     }
 ```

+**Notes:**
+DocumentScanError has been deprecated.
+Barcode/MRZ extraction status can now be obtained from dataExtracted variable in DocScanResult.
-**Note:** The onError method should only be added once in the particular controller implementation.
+The onError method should only be added once in the particular controller implementation.
 If you add multiple callbacks to the extension and use Xcode to add the protocol stubs, it might add the error method multiple times.

 # Step 6: Request Camera Permissions
+#

 Call `requestCameraPermission` using either `DocumentScanner` or `SelfieScanner` to request camera permissions from the user.
 Please note, `requestCameraPermissions` is a class function and should be called *before* the underlying ViewController that uses either `DocumentScanner` or `SelfieScanner`  is ever added to the view stack.